-It is about 2 hours walk from the Visitor Center to the Monastery (you can also take a donkey), but don’t forget you also need to hike up for 850 steps to reach it!
+It is about a 2-hour walk from the Visitor Center to the Monastery (you can also take a donkey), but don’t forget you also need to hike up 850 steps to reach it!
 But with way less crowds over there, it is worth the effort!
-There is a little case on top where you can get some refreshments, too.
+There is a little cafe on top where you can get some refreshments, too.

-2) Together with my friend Amandine, we also took a cooking class, which was educative and entertaining at the same time.
-I can totally recommend it in case you spend 1 full day in Petra.
+2) Together with my friend Amandine, we also took a cooking class, which was educational and entertaining at the same time.
+I can totally recommend it if you spend 1 full day in Petra.

-We took the cooking lesson between our visit of Petra by Day and Petra by Night.
+We took the cooking lesson between our visit to Petra by day and Petra by night.
 It was convenient as we had for dinner what we cooked during the lesson (and it was a lot of stuff!).

-I also go printed recipes of everything we cooked, so in case I ever have my own kitchen (I am a full time travel blogger for now), I will be able to treat my friends with some babaganush, mm!
+I also got printed recipes of everything we cooked, so if I ever have my own kitchen (I am a full time travel blogger for now), I will be able to treat my friends to some babaganush, mm!

 3) As an option, you can take a donkey ride back to the entrance of Petra.
-See, the thing is, it is quite a long walk from the entrance to the Treasury and in case you want to come back with a different road and maybe have a different experience, the donkey ride is an option.
+See, the thing is, it is quite a long walk from the entrance to the Treasury and if you want to come back on a different road and maybe have a different experience, the donkey ride is an option.

-Petra became a New Wonder of the World for good reason, it is a fascinating place that I think everybody should visit when in Jordan!
+Petra became a New Wonder of the World for good reason and it is a fascinating place that I think everybody should visit when in Jordan!

 Yes, of course it is touristy and in my taste a bit overpriced, but the history and the remains of the Lost City are impressive, the place is simply awe-inspiring!
-Plus, I shared a little discovery with you on how to save 100 US$!
+Plus, I shared a little discovery with you on how to save US $100!

-I hope my tips will help you to save some money on the entrance of this World Heritage Site and that all those sellers will not spoil your impression of the Ancient city!
+I hope my tips will help you to save some money on the entrance to this World Heritage Site and that all those sellers will not spoil your impression of this Ancient City!

-As my last tip, try to go as early in the morning as possible, this way you will avoid most of the tourist crowds.
-By the way, I found the souvenirs to be cheaper inside Petra comparing to the market near the Visitor Center.
+As my last tip, try to go as early in the morning as possible so you will avoid most of the tourist crowds.
+By the way, I found the souvenirs to be cheaper inside Petra compared to the market near the Visitor Center.

 Was the post useful to you?

-Don’t forget to press a “Like” button, make me smile!
+Don’t forget to press the “Like” button, make me smile!